gastonstat/discussion-netiquette/README.md

-## Ask questions about assignments only.
+## Ask questions about assignments only

 If you have questions, comments, or other concerns that are not related to assignments, please email the teaching staff.
 We want to keep the focus of the discussion forum as a Q&A forum for assignments.

-## Try to make posts public.
+## Try to make posts public

 While not violating Rule 2, try to make your questions public, because others might have the same question and we don't need to answer them multiple times.

 ## The dicussion forum is not Office Hours.
-3 minute-test.
+3 minute-test

 If you think your questions may take more than 3 or 5 minutes to answer, please come to office hours, or try to schedule a zoom meeting with the teaching staff.

-## The discussion forum is not for pre-grading.
+## The discussion forum is not for pre-grading

 Please do not post questions of the form: